Children and Families' Minister

 The successful candidate will be able to demonstrate:

-• An enjoyment of learning new skills
+• An enjoyment of learning and new experiences competencies and skills

 • Confident in sharing the Gospel.
 The applicant should be a committed Christian.

 • Able to respect matters of confidentiality and sensitivity